Rumination (psychology): Healthy self-disclosure

 Although rumination is generally unhealthy and associated with depression, thinking and talking about one's feelings can be beneficial under the right conditions.
 According to Pennebaker, healthy self-disclosure can reduce distress and rumination when it leads to greater insight and understanding about the source of one's problems.
 Thus, when people share their feelings with others in the context of supportive relationships, they are likely to experience growth.
 In contrast, when people repetitively ruminate and dwell on the same problem without making progress, they are likely to experience depression.
 Co-rumination is a process defined as "excessively discussing personal problems within a dyadic relationship", a construct that is relatively understudied in both its negative and positive trade-offs.

 Treatment

-Rumination-focused cognitive behavioral therapy
+Rumination-focused cognitive behavioral therapy (RFCBT)

-Some studies have begun developing a type of cognitive behavioral therapy that focuses on rumination, but further research is still needed.
-Rumination-focused cognitive behavior therapy aims to teach patients to recognize when they begin to ruminate and ultimately re-frame the way they view themselves.
+Some studies have begun developing a type of cognitive behavioral therapy that focuses on rumination.
+Rumination-focused cognitive behavior therapy (RFCBT) aims to teach patients to recognize when they begin to ruminate and ultimately re-frame the way they view themselves.
+The theories behind RFCBT as a treatment for rumination emphasize the fact that rumination is a destructive habit, and is mostly due to an individual's abstract cognitive processing.
+The approach that a therapist takes is to discuss with their client to change their thoughts into a healthy style of thinking.
+Instead of clients allowing negative repetitive thoughts to take over their daily life, therapists suggest that they process them into constructive thinking, which are helpful, process-focused, and concrete thoughts.
+In practice, this can look like the therapist prompting a client to replace their abstract ruminating "why" questions with more concrete "how" questions, that can be more easily examined and answered.
+Support for these interventions has come from a multitude of studies, suggesting that implementation of both individualized and group RFCBT has been correlated with lower rumination in adolescents and young adults, both with and without major depression or anxiety disorders.